 You can submit three unique entries in each competition category.
+Each entry you submit must be unique, across categories.
 Duplicate entries will be discarded.

-The first batch of Semifinalists are chosen after the early bird submission deadline.
-If you don’t make the first round of semifinals at that time, get back to work and submit again for another shot in the second round (yep – that’s allowed!)!
+The first members of the Top Talent are chosen after the early bird submission deadline.
+If you're not selected at that time, get back to work and submit again before the final deadline for a second shot (yep – that’s allowed!)!
+You're even allowed to incorporate any feedback the judges may have given you.
 The earlier you get your work in, the more attention it gets.

-Entries in the Commercial segment are created for a client (fictional or real) – often, but not necessarily, for the purpose of promoting a product, service, person, place, or event.
+Your entry might be a commercial work if you created it for a client (whether that client was real or fictional).
+Commercial projects are often, but not necessarily, for the purpose of promoting a product, service, person, place, or event.

 New submissions and changes to already-submitted Behance projects can take up to 24 hours until they are visible in the Live Gallery.